postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 ## Managing a Partner Workspace

 Workspace Admins and Partner Managers manage workspace settings, members, and roles within a Partner Workspace.
-Partner Leads also manage members and roles in Partner Workspaces.
+Partner Leads also manage members and roles of partners in Partner Workspaces.

 ### Managing users and roles